Faculty Profile: Casey Z Thomas

 For decades, Casey has built high-performing, well-adjusted teams that thrive and take extraordinary care of clients and customers.
 He is a master at making organizations genuinely tick.
 His passion is people.

-Over the years, he has cherished the opportunity work with extraordinary people and to train and mentor countless legal professionals.
+Over the years, he has cherished the opportunity work with extraordinary teammates and to train and mentor countless legal professionals.

 Casey jumped from airplanes as a U.S. Army Airborne Ranger.